 The first day of my renewed interest in, and consumption of, magnesium a friend got me a pizza and I had five tablets over two meals and one snack of heavily cheesed pizza.
 (I hadn’t had any pizza in 50 weeks.)

 That night I slept particularly soundly, and even dreamed.
-Usually I don’t fall deeply enough asleep or sleep long enough to dream.
+Usually I don’t fall deeply enough asleep to dream.
 (Prior to B12 replacement I seldom got four hours’ sleep a night unless I took a strong sleeping pill.
 So, I’m certainly not complaining about the 7 hours of sleep a night that I get now.)